rticommunity/dds-rtps/README.md

 ![Failed test](./doc/img5.png)

-5. You will find something similar to this.
-At the bottom of the page you will see an **Artifacts** section with the report generated.
+5. At the bottom of the page you can find the attached artifacts in the **Artifacts** section that contains the generated report.
 ![Artifacts-1](./doc/img6.png)
 ![Artifacts-2](./doc/img7.png)

-6. Open it (the html file named `index.html`, inside `report`) and you will have the report generated.
+6. Download and unzip it.
+There is file called `index.html`, inside `report.zip` that is the generated report.
 It will look something like this (set pretty option):

 ![report-1](./doc/img8.png)